Halifax Lifetime ISA

 Remember, this could be more than the original 25% bonus you receive.

 For example, if you contribute £4,000 to a LISA, your 25% bonus brings your total to £5,000.
-If you then withdraw the £5,000 you are charged 25% on the full amount, meaning you’ll only get back £3,750.
+If you withdraw £5,000, you are charged 25% of the full amount, meaning you’ll only get £ 3,750 back.

 How do I withdraw from a Lifetime ISA?

-Your Lifetime ISA provider will then pay your conveyancer who then pays your mortgage provider for your deposit
+Your Lifetime ISA provider will then pay your conveyancer, who then pays your mortgage provider for your deposit.

 How do I open a Lifetime ISA?